 I believe one of the most important foundations of a healthy and happy life is adequate and regular sleep.
 Our day starts the moment we wake up.
-Waking up from a night of good quality sleep is very different from starting our day after a night of restless, interrupted, insufficient sleep.
+Waking up from a night of good quality slumber is very different from starting our day after a night of restless, interrupted insufficient sleep.

 I asked some of my Facebook friends to give me some ideas on natural sleep aids, and they were very eager to share their tips with me.
 I’ll include them here as well.